httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 not required to retain the cookie for the specified duration.
 In fact, user agents often evict cookies due to memory pressure or privacy concerns.

-The user agent MUST limit the lifetime of a cookie to no more than 400 days.
-Max-Age attributes that are greater than 400 days MUST be reduced to a duration of at most 400 days.
+The user agent MUST limit the value of the Max-Age attribute to no more than 400 days in duration.
+Max-Age attributes that are more than 400 days MUST be reduced to a duration of at most 400 days.
 A user agent MAY reduce the lifetime of a cookie further according to its cookie policy.

 NOTE: Some existing user agents do not support the Max-Age attribute.
 User agents that do not support the Max-Age attribute ignore the attribute.